 Prison Time

-The duration of a prison sentence for violent crime will depend on the extent of the crime.
-A misdemeanor, or more mild crime, may carry less prison time than a felony.
+The duration of a prison sentence for violent crimes will depend on the extent of the crime.
+A misdemeanor, or a more mild crime, may carry less prison time than a felony.
 Any time at all behind bars for a violent crime, however, can limit your freedoms and leave you struggling to return to normal life before the crime.

 Fines